 Vergil pushed the pillow off his head as he heard a loud crash.
 This was not the first time Dante had come back to the apartment drunk.
 But it was the first time Dante had came back to the apartment drunk enough to be clumsy.
 Aside from the resounds of his boots – which only became more uneven and bit less muffled – Dante handled his liquor well.
 Even Vergil had to admit that Dante was not a bad drunk.

-He listened closer and a voice drift to him through the unfortunately thin wall of the bedroom.
+He listened closer and a voice drifted to him through the unfortunately thin wall of the bedroom.
 Not just a voice, he noted.
 There were two voices, intently involved in a harshly whispered conversation that neither had any idea was being overheard.

 "Shhh!"
 Dante hissed.
 "Yer gonna wake my brother up."